daleao/sdv/Modular Overhaul/Modules/Combat/README.md

 - Compatible with [Wear More Rings](https://www.nexusmods.com/stardewvalley/mods/3214).

 - While the Infinity Slingshot will appear in [CJB Item Spawner][mod:cjb-spawner], it will be incorrectly classified as a Melee Weapon and will be unusable if spawned in this way.
 This is due to CJB not recognizing non-vanilla slingshots.
 This likely will be fixed in game version 1.6.
-- **Not** compatible with other mods that introduce new weapon types or rebalance weapon stats, such as [Angel's Weapon Rebalance][mod:angels-rebalance].
 - **Not** compatible with the likes of [Combat Controls][mod:combat-controls] or [Combat Controls Redux][mod:combat-controls-redux], as those features are already included in this and other modules.
 - **Not** compatible with other mods that overhaul slingshots, such as [Better Slingshots][mod:better-slingshots] or [Enhanced Slingshots][mod:enhanced-slingshots].
-- **Not** compatible with the likes of [Combat Controls][mod:combat-controls] or [Combat Controls Redux][mod:combat-controls-redux], as those features are already included in this and other modules.
+- Weapon rebalance features are **not** compatible with other mods that introduce new weapon types or rebalance weapon stats, such as [Angel's Weapon Rebalance][mod:angels-rebalance].
-- **Not** compatible with other mods that introduce new enchantments, such as [Enhanced Slingshots][mod:enhanced-slingshots].
+- New enchantments are **not** compatible with other mods that introduce new enchantments, such as [Enhanced Slingshots][mod:enhanced-slingshots].
-- Ring features are incompatible with other mods with similar scope, including [Combine Many Rings][mod:combine-many-rings], [Balanced Combine Many Rings][mod:balanced-many-rings] and, to an extent, [Ring Overhaul][mod:ring-overhaul]
+- Ring features are **not** compatible with other mods with similar scope, including [Combine Many Rings][mod:combine-many-rings], [Balanced Combine Many Rings][mod:balanced-many-rings] and, to an extent, [Ring Overhaul][mod:ring-overhaul]
 - Other ring retextures will be lightly incompatible with the new Infinity Band, meaning there may be some visual glitches but otherwise no real issues.

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>